amitesh-pandey/amitesh-pandey/README.md

 L -> Learning it conceptually , </br>
 E -> Executing it instantly.</br>

-💖 Currently working as a Software Engineer - Machine Learning, in the Cyber Security domain dealing with implementation of Multiple Unified Model Usecases(UEBA, Web & Network) with respect to the severity level and performing a white box testing of those alerts for the Quality analysis of the product.
+💖 Currently working as a Researh Data Scientist, in the Cyber Security domain, working on the XDR Product (Extended Detection & Response) dealing with the implementation of Multiple Unified Model Usecases(UEBA, Web & Network) with respect to the severity level, further performing a white box testing of those alerts for the Quality analysis of the product.
+Also Involved in the Kafka as a data forwarder, pushing the Alerts generated from the ML to MongoDB.

 🌈 I am skilled in some of domain mentioned below:
 1. Python Libraries: Pandas, Sklearn, Matplotlib, Seaborn, Tensorflow, Keras, Beautiful Soup, Spacy